 I know first-hand how financially and emotionally draining credit card debt can be.

-The interest rates on credit cards are insanely high, making it hard to make real progress paying it off.
+The interest rates on credit cards are insanely high, making it hard to make real progress paying while it off.
 But they are also all kinds of crazy feelings that credit card debt brings up.

 Guilt from having gotten yourself into debt.